-- The May 2020 examinations, as scheduled between 30 April and 22 May, for Diploma Programme and Career-related Programme students will no longer be held. - Depending on what they registered for, the student will be awarded a Diploma or a Course Certificate which reflects their standard of work.
+- The May 2020 examinations for Diploma Programme and Career-related Programme students were canceled. - Depending on what they registered for, the student will be awarded a Diploma or a Course Certificate which reflects their standard of work.
 This is based on student's coursework and the established assessment expertise, rigor, and quality control already built into the programmes. - Full details and FAQs will be posted on IB's website. - Parent letter template is available here.